 - Critical Language Enhancement Award Statement

-- CUFR’s Fulbright advisors must receive drafts of a Fulbright Statement of Grant Purpose and the Personal Statement by August 1, 2019.
+- In order to be considered for nomination, CUFR’s Fulbright advisors must receive drafts of a Fulbright Statement of Grant Purpose and the Personal Statement by August 1, 2022.